Adding HTML tags and domains to the allowlist

 You can add images, tables, and links to your emails and notification templates.
-Out-of-the-box, the underlying HTML tags and their attributes are whitelisted in BMC Helix Business Workflows.
+Out-of-the-box, the underlying HTML tags and their attributes are added to the allowlist in BMC Helix Business Workflows.
 This enables users to view the images, tables, and hyperlinks in emails, notification templates, and activity feed.
-For links or images from a website, an administrator must whitelist the domain of the website.
+For links or images from a website, an administrator must add the domain of the website to the allowlist.

-The following HTML tags and the attributes are whitelisted out-of-the-box for images and tables:
+The following HTML tags and the attributes are added to the allowlist out-of-the-box for images and tables:

-For example, if you whitelist the HTML tag and its attributes for videos, the video is displayed in the email that is sent.
-If the HTML tag for videos is not whitelisted, the video is suppressed from the email message.
+For example, if you add the HTML tag and its attributes for videos to the allowlist, the video is displayed in the email that is sent.
+If the HTML tag for videos is not added to the allowlist, the video is suppressed from the email message.

-To whitelist HTML tags, attributes, and domains in BMC Helix Business Workflows
+To add HTML tags, attributes, and domains to the allowlist in BMC Helix Business Workflows

 - Log in to BMC Helix Business Workflows as an administrator.